FeernandoOFF/DebugMenu/README.md

-Currently, there are a couple of other debug menu libraries, like [Lens-Logger](https://github.com/farhazulMullick/Lens-Logger/tree/feat/log-datastore) and [Beagle](https://github.com/pandulapeter/beagle), however, they were either focused on a limited set of features or interfered with the LayoutInpector in Android Studio.
+Currently, there are a couple of other debug menu libraries, like [Lens-Logger](https://github.com/farhazulMullick/Lens-Logger/tree/feat/log-datastore) and [Beagle](https://github.com/pandulapeter/beagle), however, they were either focused on a limited set of features or interfered with the LayoutInspector in Android Studio.

 This library offers a lightweight, easy-to-use, and modular debug menu that you can easily integrate into your app and customise to your needs.